Why demand patterns matter

 Midweek (Non-peak)Greater scheduling availability; earlier starts possible; improved route predictability and easier kerbside access reduce handling delays.

-Eight ABERDEEN timing drivers
+Eight Aberdeen timing drivers

 1) How weekend bookings reduce start-time flexibility